 Most of UNRWA’s expenditures are for education and medical care and other ancillary services.
 These are basically governmental responsibilities and there’s no particular reason why UNRWA should be providing governmental services to a particular group of people who UNRWA, now under their definition, called refugees.
 This definition issue is a difficult one because the UNRWA definition is quite different from the UNHCR, the United Nations High Commission for Refugees, definition.

 When you look at the people who are considered refugees by UNRWA compared to the people who would be refugees under the UNHCR definition, which is the definition that appears in the United Nations Convention on the Status of Refugees 1951, the main difference and the one that would have the greatest impact upon UNRWA’s operations is that the UNHCR does not consider someone a refugee who has acquired citizenship in another country.
 In other words, if you have been a refugee but then you become a citizen, you can no longer be a refugee.
 If you can’t be a refugee under those definitions, then a very large number of UNRWA Palestinian refugees would not be refugees at all.
-For instance, in Jordan approximately 90% of the people UNRWA considers Palestine refugees are citizens of Jordan and they would not be refugees under the UNHCR or the UN Refugee Convention.
+For instance, in Jordan approximately 90% of the people UNRWA considers Palestine refugees are citizens of Jordan, and they would not be refugees under the UNHCR, or the UN Convention terms.

 So, I think that perhaps the first thing that needs to be done would be to address this particular issue and if there is the ability of the donors to change the definition—to make it consistent with every other refugee in the world that would be a very desirable thing.
 Now I’m not suggesting that people should immediately be switched.
 In other words, the day that the definition changed I wouldn’t expect 1.8 million Jordanian “citizen/refugees”—oxymoronic term—to suddenly become dependent on Jordanian government services.
 This would have to be a sort of a general—a gradual—rather transfer of responsibility from UNRWA to the Jordanian government.
 The Jordanian government said that they don’t want to do that.
 It is the public position of the Jordanian government.
 But these are things that would have to be done during the negotiations between the Palestinians and the Israelis.